Last Updated on July 17, 2022

 To direct seed, there are varying methods.
 I prefer using the mound method and planting only the number of seeds as I hope to have plants.
 I do 2 seeds per mound, one on either side, with mounds about 3 feet apart.
 You can also plant 3 per mound and pinch off the weakest-looking plant if you’re concerned about germination.

 If you want to plant in simple rows rather than mounds, plant each seed 2-3 feet apart.
+You can make more use of your garden space by interplanting other crops, such as spinach.
+Here’s what to know about growing spinach companion plants.

 Training Spaghetti Squash Vines